top of page

 5. The Millwork

-There was no doubt the existing millwork needed to to go in the kitchen, bar area and all the bathrooms.
+There was no doubt that the existing millwork needed to to go in the kitchen, bar area and all the bathrooms.
 We used an innovative finish by Treefrog, a real wood laminate in Ash Lati Grove that combines the best of both worlds: the beauty of wood with the durability of laminate.

 6. The Bathrooms

 The Master Bathroom needed more than a millwork update, it needed an entire overhaul and layout update.
 We wanted to add in a large shower so we moved the location of the vanity on the opposite wall (where the tub used to be), built out a toilet room where the shower used to be and reduced the overall size of the bathroom to create a generous walk-in closet on the opposite side, serving the Master Bedroom.
+To learn more about how to approach a Bathroom renovation, head on over to our Bathroom Renovations: 12 Things to Know and 5 Costly Mistakes to Avoid.

 The Guest Powder Room was lost in time and it was completely gutted.
 It was so bad that we apparently did not even take a before photo :).